glromeo/esbuild-sass-plugin/README.md

 The **options** passed to the plugin are a superset of the sass [Options](https://sass-lang.com/documentation/js-api#options).

+### CACHING

+It greatly improves the performance in incremental builds or watch mode.

+It has to be enabled with `cache: true` in the options.

 ### TODO:

 * css in js modules
 * refactor the options
+* speed improvements

 ### Benchmarks
 ```